tdprice-858/Pt-MgO/docs/source/bulk_calculations/functional_benchmarking.rst

 #.
 General Performance of Density Functionals Sérgio Filipe Sousa, Pedro Alexandrino Fernandes, and Maria João Ramos The Journal of Physical Chemistry A 2007 111 (42), 10439-10452 DOI: 10.1021/jp0734474

+#. https://youtu.be/03Y0v4Ys3_A (SCAN meta-GGA: predictive power of 17 constraints)